Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But I know of at least one for which you won’t need to take out a second mortgage: as soon as you’ve finished visiting La Boisserie, walk into the center of Colombey-les-Deux-Eglises towards the Hostellerie la Montagne and its restaurant, Chez Natali.

-Chez Natali was named the world’s least expensive Michelin restaurant in 2021, and a glance at their menu will confirm the nomination.
+Chez Natali was named the world’s least expensive Michelin restaurant in 2021, and a glance at their menu will confirm its affordability.
 A daily special, all three courses, for what you’d pay in any decent restaurant in France, without star.

 Chef Jean-Baptiste got his Michelin star in 2002, the youngest chef to ever achieve this, so plenty of superlatives for this lovely set of three restaurant rooms in the shadow of de Gaulle’s Memorial.